-This module will be taught at distance.
-The VLE will be used to deliver core content; providing you with the opportunity to acquire the information to enhance your knowledge and understanding of the basic concepts of nanoscience and nanotechnology.
-This material will be made available at the start of the course.
-Recordings of lectures will be made available on the VLE as they are delivered.
+Lectures will deliver core content; providing you with the opportunity to acquire the information to enhance your knowledge and understanding of the basic concepts of nanoscience and nanotechnology.
+This will be complemented by seminars, group discussions and tutorials to allow you to apply the grasped knowledge to specific exemplar problems.

-The VLE will also be used to provide access to online resources and external links to websites of interest.
-Course tutors will be available to answer your queries on course materials at times to be specified in the module handbook.
-On-line tutorial sessions will be arranged where you will have the opportunity to discuss course content with your peers and course tutors.
 Directed study provides you with the opportunity to undertake guided reading and to develop your own portfolio of learning to enhance transferable skills and knowledge relating to evaluation of own role and subject provision.